Vitamin B8 (Inositol)

 - Promotes healthy hair growth

-- Aids in metabolism of nutrients into energy
+- Aids in the metabolism of nutrients into energy

 - Essential nutrient for the brain